giuper/Blockchain26/09A-InnerTX/README.md

 ## Inner transactions ##

 Furthering our NIM implementation on Algorand, let us consider one extra feature.
-Now that players pay for each move it seems only fair that they receive something in return.
+Now that players pay to opt-in it seems only fair that they receive something in return.
-Let us then modify our NIM so that each player pays a fee to the application (not to the creator of the application as in the previous case) when they optin the app and the winning player receives some Algo at the end of the game from the application.
+Let us then modify our NIM so that each player pays a fee to the application (not to the creator of the application as in the previous case) when they optin the app and the winning player receives some Algo at the end of the game from the application and the remainder goes to the creator.

 Two questions arise: